-- 4. evaluate influences of relevant primary sources and secondary sources in formulating ideas - 5. justify viewpoints supported by ideas and information presented through the stimulus
+- 4. evaluate relevant primary sources and secondary sources in formulating ideas - 5. justify viewpoints supported by ideas and information presented through the stimulus

-The student work has the following characteristics: Marks evaluation of contemporary and/or historical influences and their impact on intellectual inquiry justification of visual inquiry supported by critical understanding of strengths, implications and limitations of approaches evaluation of the influences of relevant primary sources and secondary sources in the formulation of ideas justification of viewpoints supported by ideas and information presented through the stimulus identification of relevant sources in the formulation of ideas statement of opinions relevant to ideas 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks evaluation of contemporary and/or historical influences and their impact on visual and intellectual inquiry justification of focus supported by critical understanding of strengths, implications and limitations of approaches 3 evaluation of relevant primary sources and secondary sources in the formulation of ideas justification of viewpoints supported by ideas and information presented through the stimulus 2 identification of relevant sources in the formulation of ideas states opinions relevant to ideas 1 does not satisfy any of the descriptors above.
 0